The-Kubernetes-Show/getting-started-with-linux/2_introduction_to_linux.md

 ### A Brief History of Linux

 Linux has a fascinating history that dates back to 1991 when Linus Torvalds created it as a free and open-source alternative to proprietary operating systems.
 Over the years,it has grown into a global phenomenon, supported by a vibrant community of developers and users.
-[Learn more about its history here.](https://en.wikipedia.org/wiki/History_of_Linux)
+[Learn more about its history here](https://en.wikipedia.org/wiki/History_of_Linux).
+Watch a fun linux song "[Linus Said - A SUSE Music Parody](https://www.youtube.com/watch?v=oHNKTlz1lps)" by SUSE.

 ---
 ### Getting Started with Linux